To bid at a DVLA Timed Auction, please follow the 5 simple steps below:

 - Decide how much you’d like to spend

 Decide on your spending limit.
-Don’t forget that there is VAT and a Buyer’s Premium of 8% (min £40) + VAT and an £80 Assignment Fee to be added to the bid price if successful.
+Don’t forget that there is VAT on the Hammer Price and a Buyer’s Premium of 7% + VAT and an £80 Assignment Fee to be added to the bid price if successful.
 Have a look at the ‘What Will It Cost?’ table to see the final amount you will need to pay based on your bid.
 When deciding on the value of your bid, remember that bids start at the reserve price and must increase in increments of £10.
 Please note, we do not accept Amex

 - How to increase your bidding limit

 To increase your limit above the amount stated, please click on 'Bidding Limit' in the main menu.
 Having requested your increased limit, a 10% deposit of this amount will be required.
 Please follow further instructions on screen.
 If you are unsuccessful, we will refund the deposit automatically after the conclusion of the auction.

 - Submit your Bid(s)

 You will be able to see the current bid price on each Lot together with the number of bidders interested in each Lot.
 You will have the freedom to increase your bids up until the deadline.
 Once placed, bids cannot be removed.
 This auction operates on the basis of Maximum Bids and features Sliding End Times.

 Payment needs to be made within 5 days of the auction.
 To find out what payment methods are accepted please see ‘How to Pay’.

 Please note that bids will only be accepted while the auction is in progress